French Drains and Other Concrete Drainage

 What Are French Drains?

-The perforated pipe in a French drain is designed to allow water to flow freely while keeping the gravel in place.
+The perforated pipe in a French drain is designed to allow water to flow freely, while keeping the gravel in place.
 The stones act as a filter, keeping the tube clear and preventing soil from entering.
-French drains will move trapped water to where it will not cause damage.
+French drains will move trapped water to a safe space, away from the risk of damage.

-We’ll dig the trench so it slopes about one inch every eight feet in the direction you want the water to flow (such as away from your house).
-Once the French drain is in place, it will divert water to one of the following places:
+OKCrete will dig the trench so it slopes about one inch every eight feet in the direction you want the water to flow – such as away from your home.
+Once the trench for the French drain is in place, it will divert water to one of the following places:

 • A street